glen-macharia-kinyua/shelta-home_docs/installation.md

 - Module Re_write server
 - PHP_CURL Module Enable

->  {warning} On this project, I use the latest Laravel version (currently 7.x).
+>  {warning} On this project, we're using the latest Laravel version (currently 7.x).
 Please go to [Laravel documentation page](https://laravel.com/docs) for more information.

 <a name="installation"></a>
 ## Install on hosting